Stan Stokes

 Stan Stokes is an American painter known for his aviation art.
 His work hangs in three presidential libraries.

 Since the mid-1980s NASA has commissioned Stokes to paint 15 works ranging from the Space Shuttles to the SR-71 Blackbird.
 Stokes has also painted numerous works for Burt Rutan.
 Stokes's works hang in the Air Force art collection, the United States Air Force Academy, The Pentagon, the San Diego Air & Space Museum, the Palm Springs Air Museum, the National Museum of Naval Aviation, and the Smithsonian's National Air and Space Museum.

 His work encompasses portraits, landscapes, aviation and space, ships, cars and his new collection of cat-related fine art paintings.
 Stokes's art has been published in numerous books and periodicals.

-Stokes is working on a book honoring the Tuskegee Airmen.
+Background

+Stan Stokes is an American aviation artist known for his detailed paintings of historic aircraft and aviation events.
+Born and raised in Southern California, he developed a passion for aviation early, growing up near Brackett Field in La Verne and the precursor to the Planes of Fame Air Museum in Chino.
+He earned his pilot's license locally and also pursued model airplane building and drawing, interests that would later shape his career.

+Stokes became interested in art in college, where a beginner's art class sparked a lasting interest in painting.
+After several years exhibiting at street shows across the Western United States, he gained recognition in galleries for his intimate landscapes.
+Combining his love of art and aviation, he purchased a 7KCAB Citabria, learning aerobatics and taildragger flight, and in 1977 transitioned to aviation-themed artwork.

+By 1980, Stokes was working full-time as an aviation artist, producing limited edition prints co-signed by notable figures such as General Jimmy Doolittle, Chuck Yeager, Pappy Boyington, the Flying Tigers, and the Tuskegee Airmen.
+His work has been associated with prominent collections, including the Palm Springs Air Museum, where he became closely involved in the preservation and documentation of historic aircraft.

+In 1984, Stokes won first place in the Smithsonian National Air and Space Museum's "Golden Age of Flight" art competition with a painting of Jimmie Mattern's Lockheed 12A Electra Jr. He continues to live in the Palm Desert, California area with his wife, Joan.